| This article describes a code download

 in the logical.
 I find it extremely useful in evaluating the

+effectiveness of an index or logical file.
 The program works by showing a windows form

 which prompts for User ID, Password, 400 Name, Library and